 - Finance majors — you may apply if you are in the process of applying to Smith as an internal transfer student, but fellows program admission is contingent upon admission to the Smith School, College Park.

 - The student must be available for a summer internship in the summer between their junior and senior year — the goal of the program is to assist you in your internship search.

 The next cohort of Wall Street Fellows will be admitted in fall 2018 for spring 2019.
 Please note that Wall Street Fellows follows a separate application timeline from other fellows programs.

 - Online application form

-- Cover letter—Explains why you want to be a part of this program, what you can bring to the program, and what you hope to gain from participating.
-Address your cover letter to the faculty champion for this Fellows program.
+- Cover letter: Explain why you want to be a part of this program, what you can bring to the program, and what you hope to gain from participating.
+Address your cover letter to the faculty champion for this fellows program.

 Note: Cover letter and resume must be submitted in PDF format.